berrysauce/hoom/docs/basics/bridge.md

 - **Server**: Set to `True` if you want to enable the web server.
 This is required if you want to use the web UI.
 Hoom is capable of running without the web server.
 Defaults to `True`.
 - **Host**: Set the host of the web server.
 Defaults to `localhost`.
 - **Port**: Set the port of the web server.
 Defaults to `8553`.
-- **Interval**: Set the interval in seconds, in which Hoom will check for changes in your accessories.
-Defaults to `3`.